seva32/lime-basket-ds/README.md

 # Lime Basket DS

-Lime Basket is a design system built on react.
+Lime Basket is a (WIP) design system built with react and tailwindcss.

 ## Installation